 Italian Renaissance Art & Architecture

 Dr. Jack Freiberg’s research and publications focus on the art and architecture of Renaissance Rome.
 He has been awarded fellowships by the Institute for Advanced Study, Princeton, the American Academy in Rome, and the Samuel H. Kress Foundation.
 His most recent book, Bramante’s Tempietto, The Roman Renaissance and the Spanish Crown, was published in 2014 by Cambridge University Press.
-He teaches undergraduate and graduate courses on Renaissance subjects including special topic seminars devoted to Michelangelo, Giorgio Vasari, Rome in the Renaisance, Renaissance Sculpture, and Fifteenth-Century Court Culture.
+In his 29 years at Florida State University, he taught undergraduate and graduate courses on Renaissance subjects including special topic seminars devoted to Michelangelo, Giorgio Vasari, Rome in the Renaisance, Renaissance Sculpture, and Fifteenth-Century Court Culture.

 Tanja L. Jones, “The Renaissance Portrait Medal and the Court Context: On the Origins and Political Function of Pisanello’s Invention.”